-Quincy Reservoir is a popular fishing spot for trout, largemouth bass, perch and crappie.
+A popular fishing spot for trout, largemouth bass, perch and crappie.
 They have a boat launch and rental (non-motorized only) and a fishing dock.
 You'll need a pass to enter the reservoir (not a state park).

-Aurora Reservoir is another popular fishing spot for trout, walleye, smallmouth bass and perch.
+Another popular fishing spot for trout, walleye, smallmouth bass and perch.
 Non-motorized boats are allowed and kayak rentals are available.
 They also have a swim beach and other activities.
 You'll need a pass to enter the reservoir (not a state park).

-Cherry Creek Reservoir offers good fishing for wiper, largemouth bass, trout and walleye.
+This reservoir offers good fishing for wiper, largemouth bass, trout and walleye.
 They also have a swim beach, camping, marina and tons of other activities.

 If a smaller lake or pond is more your style, there are plenty of those to choose from as well.

-Ferril Lake at City Park is great for fishing.
+This lake at City Park is great for fishing.
 The location is prime as you are near the Denver Zoo, the Denver Museum of Nature and Science and a splashpad (H2Odyssey).
 You can rent boats and bikes from the boat rental.
 You'll find largemouth bass, bluegill, carp, perch, green sunfish and more at this lake.

-Washington Park has two places you can fish from.
+Wash Park has two places you can fish from.
 Lily Pond is a stocked tiny little pond just for the kiddos and Smith Lake is the main lake at Wash Park.
 Look for largemouth bass, channel catfish, crappie, perch, carp, bluegill and green sunfish.
 You will also find boat and bike rentals at this beautiful park.

-Garfield Lake is another pretty little fishing hole.
+Another pretty little fishing hole.
 A playground and outdoor pool are nearby.
 You can find largemouth bass and bluegill here.